+I haven't restarted working on the novel yet.
+Too many ideas and choices are churning around.
+So I've been working on short fiction and doing a lot of reading.
 I've been following Cory Doctorow's copyright discussions and blogs.
 The descent from high minded ideals down into personal attacks and mud slinging has been very entertaining.
 Once any group has defined its ideology as unequivocally right and the opposing viewpoint as wrong, reasoned debate is thrown out the window and vilification is embraced.
 Whether this is about global warming, liberal/right wing politics, Baptist preaching or copywrite is moot.
 But that's the subject of another time when I'll write about it with the freedom that only a complete absence of readership brings.

 Following the discussion did make me curious about Cory Doctorow's actual writing, the subject of the debate.
 So I downloaded PDF's of several works.
 So far I've made it through Someone Comes to Town, Someone Leaves Town (SCTT), Down and Out in the Magic Kingdom (D&O), and After the Siege (ATS).
 In that order.
 I'll be working through the rest by an by.